 U.S. Bureau of Land Management is an existing DMA responsible for developing and implementing a TMDL implementation plan to meet TMDL allocations on BLM-managed lands.
-DEQ found that existing riparian reserve protections in BLM's [Northwestern & Coastal Oregon](#) and [Southwestern Oregon Resource Management Plans](#) may not be sufficient to attain TMDL load allocations.
+DEQ found that existing riparian reserve protections in BLM's Northwestern and Coastal Oregon Resource Management Plans and the Southwestern Oregon Resource Management Plans may not attain TMDL load allocations.
 BLM may need to take additional management actions to meet TMDL load allocations and effective shade targets.
 BLM will likely incur administrative and operational costs to develop its plan and carry out the related management, monitoring, and reporting.

 U.S. Forest Service is an existing DMA responsible for developing and implementing a TMDL implementation plan to meet TMDL allocations on USFS-managed lands.
-DEQ found that existing riparian reserve protections in USFS's [Northwest Forest Plan](#) may not be sufficient to attain TMDL load allocations.
-USFS may need to take additional management actions to meet

-TMDL load allocations and effective shade targets.
+DEQ found that existing riparian reserve protections in USFS's [Northwest Forest Plan](#) may not attain TMDL load allocations.
+USFS may need to take additional management actions to meet TMDL load allocations and effective shade targets.
 USFS will likely incur administrative and operational costs to develop its plan and carry out the related management, monitoring, and reporting.